mozilla/fxa/packages/fxa-content-server/docs/client-metrics.md

 #### signin_unblock
 * signin-unblock.submit - User has submit the signin unblock code
+* signin-unblock.signin.success - user has successfully signed in from the unblock screen
 * error.signin-unblock.auth.103 - password is incorrect
 * error.signin-unblock.auth.114 - request has been throttled
 * error.signin-unblock.auth.125 - request has been blocked